 Dr. A. G. Kfoury, a devout Catholic who worked closely with Dr. Renlund for many years, states that Dr. Renlund was the lead transplant cardiologist in the region, "unmatched in his character, integrity, humility, and compassion."
-He says Dr. Renlund did it quietly.
+He says Dr. Renlund "brought out the best in people.
+He did it quietly.
 He listened well and cared, and he was immensely interested in the success of those who worked with him."
 Dr. Renlund led quietly by example and was always concerned about the families of his co-workers.

-Dr. Kfoury particularly notes Dr. Renlund's compassion for patients.
+Dr. Kfoury particularly noted Dr. Renlund's compassion for patients.
 For example, if a patient didn't have means of transportation, Dr. Renlund would drive significant distances to the patient's home, lift him or her into his car, and then drive the patient back to the hospital.
-Dr. Kfoury says this was extraordinary.
+Dr. Kfoury said this was extraordinary.